Type to search

 Safeway Shopping Complex, 19266 Coastal Highway #6, Rehoboth Beach; 567-2385; miyagiramenbar.com

-To get a taste of the popular Japanese comfort food in Upstate Delaware, try Ramen Kumamoto in Newark.
-Their ramen broth is simmered over a two-day period, giving it a complex flavor profile that originated from the Kumamoto region of Japan, and they offer a variety of flavors and toppings to complement it.
+For a taste of the popular Japanese comfort food in upstate Delaware, try Ramen Kumamoto in Newark.
+The ramen broth is simmered over a two-day period, giving it a complex flavor profile that originated from the Kumamoto region of Japan, and the eatery offers a variety of flavors and toppings to complement it.

 Make a Meal of It